folio-org/ui-ldp/doc/new-folio-release.md

 So all of these are fine.

 (Similarly, back-end modules may depend on RMB, some kind of Spring Way library or other things.
 Fortunately none of those pertain in the case of mod-graphql or the Z39.50 server, so I have no need to consider major-version dependency upgrades.)

+## Conclusion

+* `ui-courses` and `ui-plugin-eusage-reports` need not be released for Morning Glory, but could be in order to include more translations.
+* `ui-ldp` does need to be released, and its change-log should be updated to specify the reasons why a new version is required.
+* `mod-graphql` needs to be re-released because of the switch to Node 14.
+* `Net-Z3950-FOLIO` does not presently need to be re-released -- although work to be done regarding [FOLIO-3388](https://issues.folio.org/browse/FOLIO-3388) may mean that a release is necessary before the Morning Glory deadline for other reasons.